-I am a PhD student at Iowa State University in Geology and Environmental Science, working with Dr. Al Wanamaker.
-I completed an MS degree (2015) in Quaternary and Climate Studies at the University of Maine in the Climate Change Institute and a BA in Geology from Carleton College (2012).
-My project involves studying and documenting the oceanographic evolution of the Gulf of Maine during recent millennia using the long-lived bivalve Arctica islandica and other proxy techniques.
+I recently successfully defended my PhD at Iowa State University in Geology and Environmental Science, working with Dr. Al Wanamaker.
+Previously, I completed an MS degree (2015) in Quaternary and Climate Studies at the University of Maine in the Climate Change Institute and a BA in Geology from Carleton College (2012).
+My PhD work involves studying and documenting the oceanographic evolution of the Gulf of Maine during recent millennia using the long-lived bivalve Arctica islandica and other proxy techniques.
 Specifically, my research uses nitrogen, oxygen and radiocarbon isotope proxies to document changing water properties in the Gulf of Maine over the last several centuries and infer changing ocean current dynamics.
 This work also leads me to look at how the Atlantic meridional overturning circulation (AMOC) has changed recently.
 For more information on my research and for a copy of my C.V., please visit nwhitney.science.

 Current Undergraduate Researchers and Laboratory Assistants

 Juan Carlos Romero Gelvez: MS Geology, July 2019 – “A 50 kyr rainfall record derived from Colombian stalagmites: insights on intertropical convergence zone dynamics and the role of ocean circulation.”